The Unbounded Denominators Conjecture: Generalization to vector-valued modular forms

 Mason's conjecture, as discussed in~\cite{MasonConjectured, KohnenMason, KohnenMason2}, concerned the stronger condition in Corollary~\ref{Mason conjecture}, namely that \emph{all} components $F_1, \ldots, F_n$ have bounded denominators.
 These are the cases emerging in conformal field theories, and apart from Gottesman's result~\cite[Theorem~1.7]{Gottesman} resolving a strong form of the conjecture for a class of two-dimensional vector-valued modular forms on $\Gamma_0(2)$, the literature on the vector-valued case has focused on the stronger assumption for the full vector of components $F$.
 We review some of this work here.

-Originally Kohnen and Mason~\cite{KohnenMason,KohnenMason2} focused on the particular case (\emph{GMF}) that the representation $\rho$ is monomial (induced from a one-dimensional character on a finite index subgroup of $\SL_2(\Z)$).
+Originally Kohnen and Mason~\cite{KohnenMason,KohnenMason2} focused on the particular case (\emph{generalized modular forms}) that the representation $\rho$ is monomial.
 They used the Rankin--Selberg method to prove the conjecture in the case of a generalized modular function (weight~$0$) without any zeros or poles on the extended upper-half plane~\cite[Theorem~1]{KohnenMason}.
-In fact Selberg's paper~\cite{Selberg} that they used here had already considered vector-valued modular forms for the purpose of extending the Rankin--Selberg estimate into the noncongruence case.
-Kohnen and Mason~\cite[Theorem~2]{KohnenMason}, again based on the Rankin--Selberg $L$-function method but now with a finer input from the Eichler--Shimura--Weil bound on Fourier coefficients of congruence cusp forms in weight~$2$, also proved that when $\rho$ is induced from a linear character of a \emph{congruence} subgroup of $\SL_2(\Z)$, the same result on generalized modular function units also holds if the condition on integer coefficients is relaxed to $S$-integer coefficients: a case that goes beneath the scope of our results here.
+In fact Selberg's paper~\cite{Selberg} that they used here had already considered vector-valued modular forms for the purpose of extending the Rankin--Selberg estimate into the noncongruence case (see also~\S~\ref{Ramanujan query} below).
+Kohnen and Mason~\cite[Theorem~2]{KohnenMason}, again based on the Rankin--Selberg $L$-function method but now with a finer input from the Eichler--Shimura--Weil bound on Fourier coefficients of congruence cusp forms in weight~$2$, also proved that when $\rho$ is induced from a linear character of a \emph{congruence} subgroup of $\PSL_2(\Z)$, the same result on generalized modular function units also holds if the condition on integer coefficients is relaxed to $S$-integer coefficients: a case that goes beneath the scope of our results here.

-In a sequel work~\cite{KohnenMason2}, Kohnen and Mason used the Knopp--Mason canonical factorization~\cite{KnoppMasonFactorization} $f = f_0f_1$ (over $\C$) of a parabolic generalized modular function $f$ on a congruence subgroup of $\SL_2(\Z)$, where $f_0$ is a parabolic generalized modular function of a \emph{unitary} character $\chi$, while $f_1$ is a parabolic generalized modular function without zeros or poles on the extended upper-half plane~\cite{KnoppMason}.
+In a sequel work~\cite{KohnenMason2}, Kohnen and Mason used the Knopp--Mason canonical factorization~\cite{KnoppMasonFactorization} $f = f_0f_1$ (over $\C$) of a parabolic generalized modular function $f$ on a congruence subgroup of $\PSL_2(\Z)$, where $f_0$ is a parabolic generalized modular function of a \emph{unitary} character $\chi$, while $f_1$ is a parabolic generalized modular function without zeros or poles on the extended upper-half plane~\cite{KnoppMason}.
 Combining to their earlier method from~\cite{KohnenMason}, they thus proved that the unbounded denominators conjecture for the case of \emph{parabolic} GMF is equivalent to the algebraicity of the first ``few'' Fourier coefficients of the component $f_1$ in the canonical factorization of $f$.
 As an application they proved Mason's unbounded denominators conjecture for the case of a cuspidal parabolic GMF of weight $0$ on a congruence group.